 - use fixed-fractional position sizing, based on the 20-day average trading range

-- invest any unused capital in U.S. treasuries
+- invest any unused capital in TuringTrader's Buoy portfolio

 Most of these rules are taken verbatim from Clenow's Stocks on the Move strategy.
-We therefore recommend reading Clenow's book to better understand the strategy's rationale, and checking the C# source code in the TuringTrader.org repository.
+We recommend reading Clenow's book to understand the strategy's rationale better.

-Expanding upon Clenow's work, we improved the money-management to prevent the following issues: concentration in too few assets, taking excessive total portfolio risk, and holding idle cash.
-Further, we added a significant position of bonds.
-These proprietary changes give the portfolio a docile personality: Instead of creating outsized returns, Stocks on a Stroll focuses on achieving a smooth equity curve with low volatility.
+Expanding upon Clenow's work, we improved the money management to remedy the following issues: concentration in too few assets, taking excessive total portfolio risk, and holding idle cash.
+Further, we added a significant position in our Buoy portfolio.
+These proprietary changes give the portfolio a docile personality: Instead of creating outsized returns, Stocks on a Stroll focuses on achieving a smooth equity curve with minimal volatility.

-Stocks on a Stroll typically allocates about 40% of its capital toward a set of 4 stocks and reduces this exposure in times of market stress.
-The portfolio invests the remainder of the capital in U.S. Treasury bonds.
+Stocks on a Stroll typically allocates between 25% and 40% of its capital to 4 stocks and reduces this exposure in times of market stress.
+The portfolio invests the remaining capital in our Bonds-NOT portfolio.

 Returns & Volatility

 The Monte-Carlo simulation shows Stocks on a Stroll's admirably flat risk and return profiles.
-The portfolio has a solid upside over the benchmark, but only about 30% of the risk.
-We typically see comparable risk profiles only in bond-heavy cross-asset portfolios, e.g., Robbins' All-Seasons Portfolio, and at the expense of absolute returns.
+The portfolio has a solid upside over the benchmark, but only about 40% of the risk.
+We typically see similar risk profiles only in bond-heavy cross-asset portfolios, e.g., Robbins' All-Seasons Portfolio, and at the expense of absolute returns.

 Account & Tax Considerations

 Stocks on a Stroll trades frequently and will trigger taxable events regularly.
 Investors should expect that shares are seldom held long enough to qualify for long-term capital gains.
-While the portfolio holds its Treasury bonds throughout, these mostly lead to interest income, which is taxed immediately.
-For these reasons, the strategy will work best in tax-deferred accounts.
+Consequently, the strategy will work best in tax-deferred accounts.

 Because the strategy holds up to 4 high-flying and potentially expensive stocks simultaneously, it requires no less than $15,000 to function as intended.